 We all expect online experiences to happen in realtime.
 Messages should arrive instantly, dashboards should deliver business metrics as they happen, and live sports scores should broadcast to fans around the world in a blink.

-This expectation is even higher for chat, which is now embedded in everything from e-commerce platforms to online gaming.
-But building realtime chat requires some heavy lifting—especially if you’re starting from scratch.
-There are features to choose, communication protocols to juggle, and infrastructure decisions that can make or break your chat system.
+This expectation is even higher for realtime chat and messaging, which is now embedded in everything from e-commerce platforms to online gaming.
+But building a competitive instant messaging or live chat app requires some heavy lifting—especially if you’re starting from scratch.

-To help you hit the ground running, this article provides an overview of what it takes to create a live chat app: the features you need, how best to build them, the challenges you can expect, and everything you need to know about delivering reliable, scalable realtime messaging.
+To help you hit the ground running, this article provides an overview of what live chat and instant messaging app development involve, including: the features you need, the challenges you can expect, and everything you need to know about delivering reliable, scalable realtime messaging.

 The foundations of a successful chat or messaging app

-Let’s start by taking a closer look at what every winning chat app has in common.
+Let’s start by taking a closer look at what every winning chat app and instant messaging platform has in common.

-- Low latency data delivery: The promise of realtime means users should receive messages on their devices without delay.
+- Low latency data delivery: The promise of realtime means users expect to, and should, receive messages on their devices without delay.
 This relies on a combination of factors, including a high throughput, an efficient, low-latency messaging protocol (like WebSockets), and geographic proximity between users and servers.

-- Message delivery guarantees: Chat relies on messages being delivered to the right client, in the right order, at the right time.
+- Message delivery guarantees: Chat and instant messaging rely on messages being delivered to the right client, in the right order, at the right time.
 Ensuring data integrity is difficult, but critical to prevent missed, unordered, or duplicate messages.

-- Scalability: Having a highly available and resilient infrastructure allows a chat app to grow on par with its user base.
-The Pub/Sub messaging pattern is a good foundation for a chat app, since it decouples the communication logic from the business logic, making your system easier to scale.
+- Scalability: Having a highly available and resilient infrastructure allows a realtime chat or instant messaging app to grow in-line with its user base.
+The Pub/Sub messaging pattern is a good foundation for this, since it decouples the communication logic from the business logic - making your system easier to scale.

-- Elasticity: A chat app that crashes when it gets more users than expected will never remain competitive.
-For a chat app to succeed in the long term, it has to be able to react to sudden changes and elastically scale to handle a high, unpredictable, and fluctuating number of concurrent users.
+- Elasticity: A chat or instant messaging app that crashes when it gets more users than expected will never remain competitive.
+To succeed in the long term, your app has to be able to react to sudden changes and elastically scale to handle a high, unpredictable, and fluctuating number of concurrent users.

-- Reliability: Chat needs to be always available—even if something goes wrong.
+- Reliability: Chat and instant messaging need to be always available—even if something goes wrong.
 Building in redundancy ensures service continuity even in the face of failure, either at a regional level (instances and datacenters) or at a global level (network issues, outages, or even DDoS attacks).

-- Features for a richer chat experience: Chat should be fun as well as functional.
+- Features for a richer realtime messaging experience: Chat and instant messaging should be fun as well as functional.
 The standard is to send and receive messages, but the bar is now higher since chat apps like WhatsApp, Messenger, and Slack popularized features like emoji reactions, read receipts, and GIFs to upgrade the chat experience.

-The idea of building a chat app is simple, but with the likes of Slack and WhatsApp setting the standard for realtime messaging, it’s not enough to just set up a sleek UI that lets users send and receive messages.
+The idea of building a chat or instant messaging app is simple, but with the likes of Slack and WhatsApp setting the standard for realtime messaging, it’s not enough to just set up a sleek UI that lets users send and receive messages.

-Core chat features: What your chat app can't do without
+Core instant messaging and chat features: What your app can't do without

-- Messaging: Enable users to join a chat to send and receive messages in realtime.
-Pub/Sub messaging is ideal for chat apps since it supports 1:1 messaging as well as 1:many, which is useful for chat rooms or channels.
+- Realtime messaging: Your chat app must enable users to join a chat to send and receive messages in realtime.
+Pub/Sub messaging is ideal for chat apps since it supports 1:1 messaging as well as 1:many, which is useful for group chat, chat rooms or channels.

 - Message storage: Persist messages so users can retrieve old conversations.
 You can choose between different storage options and differing data retention policies, depending on the specifics of your use case.

-Enhanced chat features: Taking your app beyond the basics
+Enhanced instant messaging and chat features: Taking your app beyond the basics

-- Edit/delete messages: Give users the option to edit or unsend a published message.
+- Edit/delete messages: Your chat app should give users the option to edit or unsend a published message.
 This means thinking about the most suitable data structures for searchability, and making sure the message payload is properly updated and stored.

-- Complex text: Interpret text that triggers a specific action.
+- Complex text: Your chat app should be able to interpret text that triggers a specific action.
 For example, URLs should become clickable or show a media thumbnail.
 A name tagged with @ should be highlighted and automatically send the tagged user a notification.

-- File sharing: Add support for different file formats so users can send photos, videos and audio to liven up the conversation.
+- File sharing: Adding support for different file formats to your instant messaging or chat app will enable users to send photos, videos and audio to liven up the conversation.
+This is particularly important for instant messaging apps, where participants are engaging in social interactions.
 Common protocols for this include WebRTC, WebSockets, and IRC.

-- Audio/video calling: Enlist protocols like WebRTC to enable video calls within your chat app, or integrate third-party APIs that handle everything for you.
+- Audio/video calling: If you want your chat or instant messaging app to emulate the likes of WhatsApp, then you should enlist protocols like WebRTC to enable video calls within your chat app - or integrate third-party APIs that handle everything for you.

-Rich chat UI and UX features: Upgrading the chat experience
+Rich instant messaging and chat UI and UX features: Upgrading the in-app experience

 - Read receipts: Update your UI to show users when a message has been successfully sent, delivered, and read.
 You could also show if a message has been edited.